cased/try-shell/examples/kubernetes/README.md

 ```
 ### Update configuration

-Obtain the value of `CASED_SHELL_SECRET` from your Shell Instance's settings page (e.g. https://app.cased.com/shell/programs/shell_EXAMPLE/settings) and set it in `.env`.
+Obtain the value of `CASED_SHELL_SECRET` from your Shell Instance's settings page (e.g. https://app.cased.com/shell/programs/shell_EXAMPLE/settings) and set it in `examples/kubernetes/.env`.

 ```
-vi .env
+vi examples/kubernetes/.env
 ```

 Obtain the `~/.ssh/authorized_keys` entry referenced on your Shell Instance's settings page.
 The value should look something like: